 Toe Lengthening (Brachymetatarsia): Outlined By Your Orthopedic Doctor

 Brachymetatarsia or hypoplastic metatarsal denotes a condition whereby one or more abnormally short or overlapping toes/metatarsals occur.
 This condition may result due to a congenital defect or it may be an acquired condition.
 It usually occurs in both feet (i.e., bilaterally) and in the fourth toe.
 If it affects more than one toe, the condition is called brachymetapody.
-Surgical toe lengthening is a procedure that helps patients who suffer from unnaturally short toes.
+Surgical toe lengthening is a procedure that helps patients who suffer from unnaturally uneven toes.

-Congenital metatarsal shortening (brachymetatarsia) causes minor disability in daily life.
+Congenital metatarsal shortening (mild brachymetatarsia) causes minor disability in daily life.
 However, patients are likely to seek medical care complaining mainly of cosmetic problems when they reach adolescence.
 Isolated short toes can be embarrassing for a person and may lead to functional problems later on in life, making them more susceptible to foot aches and injuries.
 The disease is found more in females than the males.

 Toe Lengthening (Brachymetatarsia): Causes Leading To Short Toe